dgw/MobilePress/readme.txt

 If you are using the WordPress plugin auto updater you will need to back up your themes folder (if you have made custom changes to the default MobilePress themes!).
 If you have not made changes to the themes or if you have not uploaded your own custom themes, you do not have to worry.

-The reason for backing up your themes is when the WordPress auto upgrader upgades the plugins, it removes all the files in the MobilePress directory, thus removing any custom changes you have made to the MobilePress themes.
+The reason for backing up your themes is when the WordPress auto upgrader upgrades the plugins, it removes all the files in the MobilePress directory, thus removing any custom changes you have made to the MobilePress themes.
 It will also remove any custom themes you have uploaded.

 = For Upgrading Manually =